MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-quickstart.md

 You should see that the bot responds to each message you send by echoing back your message prefixed with the text 'You sent' and ending with the text 'which was *##* characters', where *##* is the total number of characters in the message that you sent.

+> [!TIP]
+> In the emulator, click on any speech bubble in your conversation.
+Details about the message will appear in the Details pane, in JSON format.

 You've successfully created a bot by using the Bot Application template Bot Builder SDK for .NET!

 ## Next steps